Dhirajgupta440/Movie_Review_Sentiment_Analysis/README.md

 🎬 Movie Review Sentiment Analysis
 This project performs Sentiment Analysis on movie reviews using a Neural Network built with TensorFlow and Keras.
 It classifies reviews as Positive 😊 or Negative 😞 based on their textual content.

-🔗 Live Demo: Try the Model on Gradio
+🔗 Live Demo:
+Try the Model on Gradio

 📌 Features

 Classifies movie reviews as Positive or Negative

-Built using TensorFlow, Keras
+Built using TensorFlow, Keras, and NLP preprocessing

 Tokenizes and pads input text data for neural network compatibility